Avina20/ForexVision/README.md

 # ForexVision
-AI-powered real-time forex classification engine using strategic financial market analysis and time series forecasting to optimize trading strategies in dynamic markets
+AI-powered real-time forex classification engine using strategic financial market analysis and time series forecasting of historical data of 30+ years to optimize trading strategies in dynamic markets

 ## 📌 Overview
 This project leverages real-time forex transaction data to: